coker2019/Coker_Portfolio/README.md

 It contains the header and the headlines section which gives information about me and what i do.
 The work section and the about section are added in this project.
-The work section provides information about my resume and the diffrent languages to build those projects.
+The work section provides information about my resume.
+The is a contact section that has a form where users that add and sign up.
+The project is shows on both mobile and desktop screen.

 ## 🛠 Built With <a name="built-with"></a>